Explicit Vologodsky Integration for Hyperelliptic Curves: Introduction

 As described below, Coleman and Vologodsky integration have numerous applications in arithmetic geometry, some of which rely on explicitly computing integrals.
 There are practical algorithms in the good reduction case when $p$ is odd: see \cite{BBKExplicit,BBComputing,balakrishnan2015coleman,best2019explicit} (single integrals on hyperelliptic curves), \cite{balakrishnan2013iterated,balakrishnan2015coleman} (iterated integrals on hyperelliptic curves), and \cite{balakrishnan2020explicit} (single integrals on smooth curves).
 All of this relies on an algorithm for explicitly computing the action of Frobenius on $p$-adic cohomology in order to realize the principle of \emph{analytic continuation along Frobenius}: see \cite{kedlaya2001counting,harvey2007kedlayas,harrison2012extension} (hyperelliptic curves), and \cite{Tuitman:counting1,Tuitman:counting2} (smooth curves).

 On the other hand, Vologodsky integration has been, so far, difficult to compute.
 The main obstacle is that Vologodsky's original construction is not quite suitable for machine computation.
-Nevertheless, in joint work with Katz \cite{katz2020padic}, we proved that ($p$-adic) abelian integration\footnote{Thanks to Zarhin and Colmez \cite{zarhin96:abelian_integral,colmez1998integration}, single Vologodsky integrals were known before Vologodsky's work; and the case of holomorphic forms is referred to as abelian integration.} on curves with bad reduction \emph{reduces} to Berkovich--Coleman integration (see \cite[Theorem~3.16]{katz2020padic} for a precise formulation); and this result, when combined with the Coleman integration algorithms, allowed us to give an algorithm for computing abelian integrals on bad reduction hyperelliptic curves when $p\neq 2$ (see \cite[Algorithm~7]{katz2020padic}).
+Nevertheless, in joint work with Katz \cite{katz2020padic}, we proved that ($p$-adic) abelian integration\footnote{Thanks to Zarhin and Colmez \cite{zarhin96:abelian_integral,colmez1998integration}, single Vologodsky integrals were known before Vologodsky's work; the case of holomorphic forms is referred to as abelian integration.} on curves with bad reduction \emph{reduces} to Berkovich--Coleman integration (see \cite[Theorem~3.16]{katz2020padic} for a precise formulation); and this result, when combined with the Coleman integration algorithms, allowed us to give an algorithm for computing abelian integrals on bad reduction hyperelliptic curves when $p\neq 2$ (see \cite[Algorithm~7]{katz2020padic}).
+Based on this algorithm, we provided several numerical examples carried out using Sage (see \cite[Section~9]{katz2020padic}).

-The paper \cite{katz2020padic}, to the best of our knowledge, is the first attempt in the literature to compute $p$-adic integrals in the bad reduction case.
-Yet, it has the drawback that it only deals with holomorphic forms; however, for some applications such as $p$-adic heights on curves, it is necessary to work with more general meromorphic forms.
-In the present paper, we extend the techniques of \emph{loc. cit} in a natural way to also cover meromorphic forms; in particular, we present an algorithm for computing single Vologodsky integrals on bad reduction hyperelliptic curves for $p\neq 2$ (Algorithm~\ref{integrationalgorithm}).
-To do so, we use the recent work of Besser and Zerbes \cite{BesserZerbes}, which \emph{relates} single Vologodsky integration on bad reduction curves to Coleman primitives.